adrienneJohnson/gameOfLife/README.md

 For a cell that is empty, or "dead":
 -If it gains three neighbors, it becomes "alive."

 I initally implemented a game of life in vanilla JavaScript as part of a workshop while studying at the Grace Hopper Academy.
-In this project, I implemented it using React and Redux.
+In this project, I implemented it anew, using React and Redux to manage the changing state.